 Current Infrastructure: None to speak of.
 Everything must be returned to the leasing agency, except one PC and one printer.
 A brand new network will have to be built from scratch.

-Result: They now have a high speed, fully redundant, reliable, secure network, incorporating virus scanning both at the perimeter and locally, automatic backups utilizing off site storage, and intrusion prevention.
+Result: They now have a high speed, fully redundant, reliable, secure network, incorporating virus scanning at the perimeter and locally, automatic backups utilizing off site storage, and intrusion prevention.
 From the time the hardware arrived, it took only a week before the network was complete and fully functional.